 Just because it’s getting chilly outside doesn’t mean you gotta stay cooped up at home.

-On the contrary, fall is an awesome time to get out there and explore the great outdoors.
-The crowds are manageable, travel is affordable, and the pastel-colored hues of our nation’s astonishing foliage is proudly out in on display.
+Fall is an awesome time to get out there and explore the great outdoors.
+The crowds are manageable, travel is affordable, and the pastel-colored hues of our nation’s astonishing foliage is proudly out on display.

 So where should you go to make the most of this remarkable natural spectacle?